B33Boy/Personal_Site/_posts/2020-06-15-reducing-dimensionality-of-data.md

 The rest of the results are on page 4 of the paper.

-> [1] G. E. Hinton and R. R. Salakhutdinov, “Reducing the Dimensionality of Data with Neural Networks,” Science, vol. 313, no. 5786, p.
-504, Jul.
-2006, doi: 10.1126/science.1127647.
-[2] Ufldl.stanford.edu. n.d.
-Unsupervised Feature Learning And Deep Learning Tutorial. [online] Available at: <http://ufldl.stanford.edu/tutorial/unsupervised/Autoencoders/> [Accessed 27 June 2020].
+> Hinton, Geoffrey E., and Ruslan R. Salakhutdinov.
+"Reducing the dimensionality of data with neural networks." science 313.5786 (2006): 504-507.